 The best intentions often come back to haunt you.
 MISSION: IMPOSSIBLE - FALLOUT finds Ethan Hunt (Tom Cruise) and his IMF team (Alec Baldwin, Simon Pegg, Ving Rhames) along with some familiar allies (Rebecca Ferguson, Michelle Monaghan) in a race against time after a mission gone wrong.
 Henry Cavill, Angela Bassett, and Vanessa Kirby also join the dynamic cast with filmmaker Christopher McQuarrie returning to the helm.

 Which tells us almost exactly nothing.
-The first trailer (above) gives us a little more to go on.
-It looks like a mission in Berlin goes wrong, leaving some plutonium in the hands of some bad dudes.
+The trailers (above) give us a little more to go on.
+It looks like a mission in Berlin goes wrong, leaving some plutonium in the hands of some bad dudes, presumably including Sean Harris's Solomon Lane.
 That's when the CIA - including Cavill - steps in to resolve the situation.

-Because this is Mission: Impossible, it looks like Cruise's character is going to have to go rogue to sort things out, and along the way will come into conflict with Ferguson's Faust - though we'd be surprised if they don't end up on the same team again by the end of it all.
+Because this is Mission: Impossible, it looks like Cruise's character is going to have to go rogue to sort things out, and along the way will come into conflict with Ferguson's Faust and Cavill's CIA assassin - though we'd be surprised if they don't end up on the same team again by the end of it all.